kcrary/istari/docs/typechecking.md

 - If a fact needed for typechecking is available in a current hypothesis, it will similarly be used.

-- Another way to deal with a recalcitrant subterm is to make it for manual typechecking.
+- Another way to deal with a recalcitrant subterm is to mark it for manual typechecking.
 The constant `manual` is the identity (*i.e.,* `manual M` = `M`), but the typechecker sets aside any typechecking obligation for a manual term.
 Thus, if one wishes to leave `M` out